Corrie ten Boom and her family helped 800 people fleeing the Nazis by hiding them in their home.

 For more than two years, Miep Gies and her husband risked their own lives to hide Otto Frank and his family — including Frank's daughter, the intelligent and optimistic Anne.
 Every day became a risk as they smuggled in food and news, and perhaps most importantly, provided friendship to the people concealed in the Secret Annex.
 And when the Franks were betrayed, discovered, and arrested, it was Gies who found and kept the pages of Anne's diary.
 After the war's end, Gies gave the diary to Otto Frank, who had it published as The Diary of a Young Girl.
 In this story of courage, a humble Gies tells Anne's story — and her own — with honesty, emotion, and love.

-When Nazi forces invaded Holland in 1940 and began rounding up Jews, Corrie ten Boom, her sister Betsie and their elderly father risked their lives to save as many Jews as possible.
+When Nazi forces invaded Holland in 1940 and began rounding up Jews, Corrie ten Boom, her sister Betsie, and their elderly father risked their lives to save as many Jews as possible.
 A hidden room was secretly built in their home where the oppressed Jews took refuge until a Gestapo raid put an end to their efforts.
-In this documentary, director Robert Fernandez explores what drove ten Boom and her family to take such risks in the name of protecting people they didn't even known.
+In this documentary, director Robert Fernandez explores how ten Boom's deep Christian faith and determination to work for justice drove her and her family to take such risks in the name of protecting people they didn't even known.
 Excerpts of ten Boom's speeches, interviews with people who knew her, and footage of the ten Boom home create a sense of immediacy and presence to this story of World War II heroism.